Citizen Science Opportunities

 At Home Citizen Science Projects

-What better way to get involved in citizen science month than to record the biodiversity that visits or resides in your backyard.
-This could be birds, insects, plants and other animals.
+Another way to get involved in citizen science month is to have your own bioblitz in your backyard or favourite outdoor site.
+Photograph or audio record the biodiversity that visits or resides in your chosen area.
+Using iNaturalist you can log birds, insects, plants and other animals.

 Backyard BioBlitzes are flexible in how they can be structured, but here are a few tips: